DarthKoder/Star-Wars-Question-Raider/readme.md

        - This has a light #fafafa background
        - The results score text is large and red #a80000 to stand out
        - The message text is black of colour
-       - The "Would you like to play gain?" text is in jedi green
+       - The "Would you like to play again?" text is in jedi green.
-       - I have made these different colours to stand out and make it clear that they are different sections of the body
+       - I have made these different colours to stand out and make it clear that they are different sections of the body.
     * The footer contains two buttons, one to close the modal and the other to play again and take the user back to the starting screen.
-       - Both buttons have the original button layout with black background and withe text with a red border.
+       - Both buttons have the original button layout with black background and white text with a red border.
-       - The close button when hovered over has the background turn red like the othger buttons in the game.
+       - The close button when hovered over has the background turn red like the other buttons in the game.
        The play again button when hovered over, turns green to help signify the green light to play again.
     * The results modal is designed to give a rewarding feel with a personal message to the player and also give the determionation to get better.
     * It is intuitive and informative at the same time.